 Foods and survenirs are sold at this corner.

-The Shinmon gate was decorated with New Year's ornaments.
+The South shinmon gate is decorated with New Year's ornaments.

 The space to through in money when making wishes was created in front of the Outer Haiden.

 Outside the east entrance to the courtyard, stalls to sell amulets were set up.

 Fires were placed along the north approach to the shrine.